Key Takeaways

 Your gut microbiome contains over 100 trillion microorganisms, bacteria, fungi, and other microbes that work together to maintain digestive harmony.
 Diversity is key: a varied microbiome better supports digestion, nutrient synthesis, and immune function while communicating directly with your brain through the gut-brain axis, the bidirectional signaling network that influences mood, cognition, and stress response.

-These beneficial microbes help break down fiber into short-chain fatty acids that fuel intestinal cells, produce essential vitamins like B12 and vitamin K, and train immune cells to distinguish between helpful and harmful substances.
+These beneficial microbes help break down fiber into short-chain fatty acids that fuel intestinal cells, produce essential vitamins like B12 and vitamin K, and support healthy immune communication within the body.

 Core Nutrients: The Fuel for Healthy Digestion